shlomiassaf/ngrid/apps/ngrid-docs-app/content/features/column/column-group/column-group.md

 ## Column Group Definition

 The definition of a column group describe which child columns are in the group.
-This is done by providing the id of the first child column in the **prop** property and the number of column to take after the first child column in the **span** property.
+This is done by providing the id's of the columns the belong to the groups in the **columnIds** property.

-The definition is linear and does not allow picking random child columns by id, this is because:

-- The columns definition is also linear and static
-- Avoiding magic string (column id) references as much as possible

 In addition, each column group must describe which row it belongs to using the **rowIndex** property.